therealwhy/learning-opentok-php/README.md

 Use the button at the top of the README to deploy to Heroku in one click!

-If you'd like to deploy manually, here is some additional information:
+If you'd like to deploy manually, here is some additional information:fff

 *  The provided `Procfile` describes a web process which can launch this application.